hoiberg/eaze/README.md

 All in a minimalist layout.

-Eaze requires a HM10 Bluetooth module to work, which is available for a low price on various e-commerce websites.
+Eaze requires a HM10 Bluetooth module to work, which is available for $2 on eBay.
 Head over to hangar42.nl for an in-depth tutorial on the setup procedure.

 ## Some notes